wp-plugins/powies-whois/readme.txt

 Stable tag: 0.9.10
 License: GPLv2

-Check Domain WHOIS Lookup for avalability.
+Check Domain WHOIS Lookup for availability.
 Simple insert the [pwhois] shortcode on a page or post

 == Description ==
-Check Domain WHOIS Lookup for avalability.
-Simple insert the [pwhois] shortcode on a page or post To select de default TLD use the default attribute: [pwhois default=com]
+Checks Domain WHOIS Lookup for availability.
+Simple insert the [pwhois] shortcode on a page or post.
+To select the default TLD use the default attribute: [pwhois default=com] - sets .com as default in the TLD dropdown.
+TLD List is limited because of the knowledge of the required whois servers.
+If you wish to have support for a special TLD please contact me and I will implement it asap.

 = Including: =
 * Shortcode [pwhois]